Platform-OS/pos-module-user/README.md

 ### RBAC Authorization

 The module provides the foundation for implementing **Role-Based Access Control (RBAC)** in your platformOS application.
-As described in the registration section, all users initially receive the **member** role.
-The first user that signs up will automatically receive the **superadmin** role.
+As described in the registration section, all users initially receive the role defined by DEFAULT_USER_ROLE [constant](https://documentation.platformos.com/api-reference/liquid/platformos-objects#context-constants).

 #### Authorization Commands